sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![List of all of the resources within the ContosoSports resource group.
 Pointing to the B2C tenant name.](media/2019-03-28-16-51-14.png "Locate B2C tenant name")

-3. Next, using the Azure Management Portal, using your main subscription, open the Contoso Web App blade, and select on **Configuration**.
+3. Next, using the Azure Management Portal, using your main subscription, open the Contoso Web App blade, and select **Configuration**.

 4. Add the following settings in the **Application Settings** section: